apostrophecms-legacy/apostrophe-google-login/README.md

       id: 'GOOGLE_CLIENT_ID',
       secret: 'GOOGLE_CLIENT_SECRET',

+      // Make sure you pass in passport
+      passport: passport,

       // This will probably be http://localhost:3000 during development.
       // It must be the base URL of your site as seen in the browser
       baseUrl: 'http://example.com',